Trust Attorney in Pensacola, FL

 When you create a trust, you are known as the “Trustor.”
 The person who benefits from the trust, usually a loved one, is the “Beneficiary.”
 A “Trustee” is the party that you designate to follow the directions outlined in the trust.

 A trust is used to hold financial assets or other property for a specific period, and to make payments to certain parties according to the details found in the document.
 Trusts are often prepared by an experienced estate planning attorney because each agreement is unique, and the language must be precise enough to avoid future legal disputes.

 Help Establishing Your Trust

 A properly drafted trust can protect your loved ones from paying exorbitant taxes upon your death, while helping to more efficiently and effectively transfer assets according to your wishes.
 Trusts can serve a wide range of needs and come in many different forms.
-Some of the trusts that the estate planning attorneys at the law offices of Whibbs Stone Barnett, P.A., can prepare and service include:
+Some of the trusts that the estate planning attorneys at the law offices of Whibbs Stone Barnett Turner, PA, can prepare and service include:

 - Living trusts

 A living trust is an agreement made during your lifetime between you (the Trustor) and an entity or individual (the Trustee).
 The living trust will determine how certain named assets will be managed and distributed.
 This type of trust can be either revocable or irrevocable.

 A revocable trust is one that includes terms within the agreement allowing for either amendment or termination.
 With this type of trust, you can specify how your assets are to be managed during your lifetime as well as name someone to assume the responsibility for their management should you become disabled.
 This trust can serve the same purpose as a will regarding the distribution of assets to beneficiaries while avoiding time delays and the expense associated with probate.